 - Renew: Climate Friendly is an accredited supplier of Australian GreenPower and provides all of ourbusiness’s electricity needs from clean, renewable energy generated by Australian GreenPower projects

-- Assess: We track our progress by measuring our footprint again every 6 months
+- Assess: We track our progress by measuring our footprint again from time to time.

 3. Sustainability Policy